Published: 16/11/2021TENANCY JARGON BUSTER

 When the fixed term ends, tenants and landlords can renew the tenancy for another fixed term giving the tenants a bit more security.
 Landlords may ask the tenant to sign a renewal if they want to change the tenancy agreement terms, including raising the rent.

 A Section 8 Notice is a legal notice where the landlord aims to conclude the tenancy early due to the agreement's stipulations not being upheld.

 A Section 21 notice is a legal notice where a landlord aims to initiate eviction or repossess the rental property.

 This is an instruction for an account holder to their bank to make regular fixed payments to a particular person or company.
 This method is often used to pay rent, usually every month, and can be set up to end by a specific date or continue until the tenant cancels.
 A standing order is different from a Direct Debit, a payment method used when payments change from month to month.

 These are the requirements and obligations of the landlord or lettings agent acting on their behalf, as set out by Acts of Parliament.

 When a tenant lets all, or part of the property, to someone else, this is known as subletting.
 A tenancy agreement may say that subletting is not allowed or may state that permission from the landlord must be sought before subletting.
 If a property is a sublet without permission, the landlord may take legal action against the tenant.

 A tenancy agreement is usually agreed upon and signed before a property is let.
 The contract between a landlord and a tenant(s) sets out the terms and conditions of their rental agreement.

-If you need help in understanding terms, please contact us, and we will be delighted to help you.
-Call Circa London on 020 3137 7877, your prime central London Lettings agency.
+We are a central London Estate Agent so If you need help in understanding terms, please contact our Southwark lettings office, and we will be delighted to help you.